ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] advanced form validation
 [ ] have profile of who you picked and how they did
 [ ] update for toot and boot additional points
+[ ] display video of toot and boot
 [ ] pick top three when signup
 [ ] change top three after first three episodes
 [ ] user profiles